CorruptedArk/open-chaos-chess/README.md

 [Gitoffthelawn](https://github.com/Gitoffthelawn) - Suggested explanation of location permissions

-[vi](https://github.com/vi) - Suggested a mode with more aggressive computers
+[vi](https://github.com/vi) - Suggested a mode with more aggressive computers as well as a player handicap mode

+[Vulldozer](https://github.com/Vulldozer) - Suggested a quality of life improvement on capturing pieces

 If you want to contribute, please read [CONTRIBUTING](CONTRIBUTING.md).